 theoretic methods to solve these models.

-This course is aimed at students studying Economics but it is also suitable for Mathematics students.
+This course is aimed at students studying Economics at University but it is also suitable for Mathematics students.

 Syllabus and Course Overview